Rasyidannas/ZTM-Devloping-LLM-App-With-LangChain/LangCHainandVectorStoresPinecone/Intro_LangChainAndVectorStores(Pinecone).md

 # What is Vector Databses?

 Vector databases are a new type of database, designed to store and query unstructured data (Unstructured data is data that does not have a fixed schema, such as text, images, and audio).
+Kind of vector database service: Pinecone, Chroma, Milvus and Quadrant.

 ## How Pipeline for Vector Databses